Santhiya2007-a/Santhiya2007-a/README.md

 - 👋 Hi, I’m @Santhiya2007-a
 - 👀 I’m interested in listening songs
-- 🌱 I’m currently learning my knowledge
+- 🌱 I’m currently expanding my knowledge
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me in good studies
+- 📫 How to learning tips and ways to improve my studies
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...